-The Cholera epidemic of the 1850s hastened the long overdue public health improvements needed to deal with London’s growing population and provides valuable lessons today on how are towns and cities might use the current COVID-19 crisis as an opportunity to adapt and change for the better.
+The Cholera epidemic of the 1850s hastened the long-overdue public health improvements needed to deal with London’s growing population and provides valuable lessons today on how our towns and cities might use the current COVID-19 crisis as an opportunity to adapt and change for the better.

 Back then the urban poor were crammed into crowded and insanitary conditions with raw sewage flowing into the Thames.
 However Cholera was not selective, rich people were dying as well as the poor and when the great Palace of Westminster in the hot summer of 1858 was clothed in a great stink, MP’s had had enough, no longer could this be neglected; they declared that something must be done!

 Working on the current Thames Tideway Super Sewer scheme in central London (with architects Hawkins\Brown, engineers Aecom and contractor Ferrovial Laing O'Rourke for client Tideway), I have come to fully appreciate the brilliance of the visionary engineer Joseph Bazalgette, who was appointed by parliament to sort out the sewage system.
 Seizing the opportunity, Joseph not only created a new sewage system but also re-profiled the river banks to create elegant, tree-lined embankments for people to take their daily promenade along, as well as creating a covered railway beneath- now of course part of the circle line.